 - 1/2 cup milk

-- Grease pans with shortening and dust with cocoa powder.2 heaping tablespoons dark cocoa powder
+- Grease two cake pans with shortening and dust with cocoa powder.2 heaping tablespoons dark cocoa powder

-- Mix for about two minutes with an electric mixer, or until well blended, scraping down sides as needed.
+- Mix for about two minutes with an electric mixer (or until well blended), scraping down sides as needed.

-- Divide evenly among prepared pans and let cook until done, about 25 minutes.
+- Divide the cake batter evenly among the prepared pans and let them cook until done (about 25 minutes).

-- Let sit in pans for ten minutes before turning out to cool completely.
+- Let them sit in the pans for 10 minutes before turning out to cool completely.

-- Place well softened butter in mixing bowl and beat until fluffy.2 sticks softened butter
+- Place the softened butter in a mixing bowl and beat until fluffy.2 sticks softened butter

 - Beat with a mixer for 5 to 7 minutes or until fluffy.

 - Ice between cake layers and then cover the entire cake before refrigerating.
 It tastes best if served cold with chocolate ice cream and drizzled with chocolate syrup (such as Hershey's).

 “Pleasant words are a honeycomb, sweet to the soul and healing to the bones.”